NoodleSeed-com/seedspec/docs/core-concepts/language-structure.md

 # Intent-Focused Language Structure

-SeedML lets you express what you want to build, not how to build it.
+The Seed Specification Language lets you express what you want to build, not how to build it.

 ## Core Principles